-Spinal cord injuries cause loss of mobility and sensation below the damage, affects the control of bowel, bladder and sexual functions, as well as altered regulation of blood pressure and other general functions.
-After some spontaneous improvement the first months after injury, the functional impairment is life-long.
-There is currently no treatment to replace lost nerve tissue.
+Spinal cord injury causes loss of mobility and sensation below the lesion, affect the control of bowel, bladder and sexual functions, as well as often result in altered regulation of blood pressure and other general functions.
+Some spontaneous improvement may occur after the injury, however functional impairment is today often life-long.
+There is currently no established clinical treatment to replace lost nervous tissue.

-Medical research is focused on reducing the spreading of the acute damage, stimulating regrowth of nerve fibers, restoring lost nerve tissue by transplanting stem cells, and controlling paralyzed muscles and organs through electronic devices.
-Considerable progress has been made, but it will take years before we can repair the damaged neural pathways to regain lost functions in the injured patients.
+Medical experimental research focus on reducing the spreading of the acute damage, stimulating regrowth of nerve fibers, restoring lost nerve tissue by transplanting immature neural cells, and controlling paralyzed muscles and organs through electronic devices.
+Considerable progress has been made, but more research is necessary to repair damaged neural pathways to regain lost functions after spinal cord injury.